Access Free Vermont Criminal & Arrest Records

 2. Restitution and fines must be paid before the court determines eligibility for expunction and/or sealing.

 3. To file a petition for sealing and/or expunctions, the petitioner will need to fill out the Petition To Expunge or Seal Criminal History form.
-They should list the charges they wish to have sealed/expunged and complete the record of convictions and state whether they want a sealing or expunging of record.
+They should list the charges they wish to have sealed/expunged, complete the record of convictions, and state whether they want a sealing or expunging of the record.
 The petitioner will then outline the reasons why they believe their record should be expunged/sealed.

-4. Petition will need to be served at the District Court that issued the conviction.
+4. The petition will need to be served at the District Court that issued the conviction.

 6. If the respondent does not reject the petition, the application will be granted without a hearing.
 If they oppose the petition, there will be a scheduled hearing in which the petitioner (defendant) must attend all sessions or risk having the case dismissed.